Naturopathy and Natural Medicine

 3. Ginger – Reduces Congestion

-Ginger root is known for aiding digestion but is also great for relieving congestion and runny noses.
-Ginger contains anti-inflammatory components that help reduce irritation in the mucous membranes and improve airflow in the nose.
+Ginger root is known for aiding digestion, but it’s also excellent for relieving congestion and runny noses.
+Ginger contains anti-inflammatory components that help reduce irritation in the mucous membranes and improve airflow through the nose.

-Brew ginger tea with hot water, lemon, and honey, or add fresh ginger to dishes.
+Brew ginger tea with hot water, lemon, and honey, or add fresh ginger to your favorite salads and dishes.

 4. Spicy Peppers – Clear Those Airways

-Love spicy food?
-Now's the time to turn up the heat.
+If you love spicy food, now’s the time to turn up the heat.
 Spicy peppers contain capsaicin, which increases mucus secretion, helping to clear phlegm and reduce congestion.
-It might not completely rid you of a runny nose, but it will definitely ease the congestion.
-Plus, capsaicin can relieve sinus pressure and restore that free-breathing feeling.
+It might not eliminate a runny nose entirely, but it can significantly ease congestion.
+Capsaicin can also relieve sinus pressure and restore that free-breathing feeling.

-Add spicy peppers to dishes like soups, casseroles, and even on toast, or make a zesty salad.
+Add spicy peppers to soups, casseroles, or even on toast, or use them to make a zesty salad.

 The Bottom Line

-A runny nose isn't a serious health issue, but it sure is annoying.
+A runny nose isn't a serious health issue, but it can be incredibly annoying.
 With the right foods, you can ease it naturally and deliciously.
-Next time you feel that nose running, head to the kitchen and try incorporating these foods into your meals – your body will thank you.
+Next time you feel your nose starting to run, head to the kitchen and incorporate these foods into your meals — your body will thank you.